ID-TopRaces-Glance-Sum - KTVZ

 Related Articles

-Here is the latest Washington news from The Associated Press at 8:40 a.m.
-PST
+Here is the latest Idaho news from The Associated Press at 8:40 a.m.
+MST

-Here is the latest Oregon news from The Associated Press at 8:40 a.m.
+Here is the latest Washington news from The Associated Press at 7:40 a.m.
 PST

 ID-Dem-Delg-SumD